telicent-oss/grype-action/README.md

 file for the scan, this will be attached to the build as an artifact named `<scan-name>-merged-vex-statements` so it can be reviewed if needed.

+Note that the way Grype implements VEX support differs from Trivy so we don't pass the merged OpenVEX statements to Grype directly, rather we use them to generate a `.grype.yaml` file with ignore rules for each VEX statement that indicates a vulnerability is not applicable.
+If your repository also has a `.grype.yaml` file then the generated file will be merged with your existing file for the scan, and then your original file restored afterwards.

-Any vulnerabilities that are suppressed as a result will be displayed in the GitHub Build Summary and listed in the full Trivy JSON Report:
+Any HIGH/CRITICAL severity vulnerabilities that are suppressed as a result will be displayed in the GitHub Build Summary and listed in the full Grype JSON Report:

 ![Example Suppressed Vulnerabilities Report](vex-suppression-example.png)